 1. DO MORE THAN JUST THE CLASSES

-But: By only leaving it to a 1-hour-training a few times a week, you will build up to an above-average fitness level, that’s for sure.
-But you won’t become a competitive athlete, unless you are outstandingly gifted.
-Butterflies or Muscle-ups don’t come from practicing it every other month in the 20-minute skill-part.
-Impressive numbers in the lifts require weightlifting specific plans and so on.
+However, by only leaving it to a 1-hour-training a few times a week, you will build up to an above-average fitness level, that’s for sure, but you won’t become a competitive athlete unless you are outstandingly gifted or have an athletic background already.

-So when I started CrossFit, I did classes only and still this is my biggest joy of all!
+So when I started CrossFit, I only did classes.
 However, after months and months of showing up in the box, I still couldn’t do any workout RX.
-The jumps in my performance only came with putting in the extra work – staying a while after the class practicing my HSPUs, showing up early and making use of every Open Gym-hour that’s available.
+The jumps in my performance only came with putting in the extra work – staying a while after the class practicing my handstand push-ups, showing up early, and making use of every Open Gym-hour that’s available.

 2. KNOW YOUR NUMBERS